A. N. Pramod: Naval career

 In the rank of Captain, he attended the Naval Higher Command Course at the Naval War College, Goa.
 He also served as Directing Staff at his alma-mater, the Defence Services Staff College, Wellington Cantonment.
 At NHQ, he served as the Director of Aircraft Acquisition.
 As a Commodore, Pramod commanded the Indian naval air station INS Utkrosh at Port Blair.
 He also served as the Fleet Operations Officer of the Western Fleet.
 He subsequently moved to NHQ having been appointed Principal Director of Aircraft Acquisition.
+He was a member of the Indian Naval Strategic and Operational Council from 2016 to 2019.

 Flag rank

 Pramod was promoted to flag rank in January 2021 and was appointed Deputy Commandant and Chief Instructor of the Indian Naval Academy on 11 January 2021.
 After a fourteen-month stint, on 1 April 2022, he moved to Naval headquarters as the Assistant Chief of Naval Staff (Air) (ACNS (Air)).
 In November that year, he was appointed Flag Officer Commanding Maharashtra Naval Area (FOMA).
 He took over from Rear Admiral Sandeep Mehta on 28 November 2022.
 After a year-long tenure, he relinquished charge and handed over to Rear Admiral Manish Chadha.
 For his tenure as FOMA, he was awarded the Ati Vishisht Seva Medal on 26 January 2024.
 In the same month, he was promoted to the rank of Vice Admiral and appointed Director General Naval Operations (DGNO) at NHQ.
-He served as the DGNO during Operation Sindoor, for which he was awarded the Yudh Seva Medal.
+He served as the DGNO during Operation Sindoor, for which he was awarded the Yudh Seva Medal (YSM).

+The citation for the YSM reads as follows: